Pottstown Community Voices Grant Fund

 By Residents, For Residents

-The Pottstown Community Voices Grant Fund is a resident driven grantmaking initiative of the Pottstown Regional Community Foundation.
-The fund puts decision making power into the hands of Pottstown residents who know their neighborhoods best.
+The Pottstown Community Voices Grant Fund is a resident-led participatory grantmaking initiative of the Pottstown Regional Community Foundation.

 Why Community Voices Matters

-Historically marginalized communities in Pottstown face inequitable access to education, employment, housing, and healthcare.
-They also carry a greater burden of violence and environmental risks.
-Too often, solutions are created without meaningful input from the people who are most affected.
+Historically marginalized communities in Pottstown continue to face inequities in housing, health, employment, education, and safety.
+Too often, solutions are developed without the meaningful input of the people most affected.

 0